Henry II of England: Campaigns in Brittany, Toulouse and the Vexin

-Meanwhile, Henry turned his attention to the Duchy of Brittany, which neighboured his lands and was traditionally largely independent from the rest of France, with its own language and culture.
+Meanwhile, Henry turned his attention to the Duchy of Brittany, which neighboured his lands and retained strong traditions of independence.
 The Breton dukes held little power across most of the duchy, which was mostly controlled by local lords.
-In 1148, Duke Conan III died and civil war broke out.
+In 1148, Conan III of Brittany died and civil war broke out.
 Henry claimed to be the overlord of Brittany, on the basis that the duchy had owed loyalty to Henry I, and saw controlling the duchy both as a way of securing his other French territories and as a potential inheritance for one of his sons.
 Initially Henry's strategy was to rule indirectly through proxies, and accordingly, Henry supported Conan IV's claims over most of the duchy, partly because Conan had strong English ties and could be easily influenced.
-Conan's uncle, Hoël, continued to control the county of Nantes in the east until he was deposed in 1156 by Henry's brother, Geoffrey, possibly with Henry's support.
+Conan's uncle Hoël continued to control the county of Nantes in the east until he was deposed in 1156 by Henry's brother Geoffrey, possibly with Henry's support.
 When Geoffrey died in 1158, Conan attempted to reclaim Nantes but was opposed by Henry who annexed it for himself.
 Louis took no action to intervene as Henry steadily increased his power in Brittany.

 Henry hoped to take a similar approach to regaining control of Toulouse in southern France.
-Toulouse, while technically part of the Duchy of Aquitaine, had become increasingly independent and was now ruled by Count Raymond V, who had only a weak claim to the lands.
-Encouraged by Eleanor, Henry first allied himself with Raymond's enemy Raymond Berenguer of Barcelona and then in 1159 threatened to invade himself to depose the Count of Toulouse.
-Louis married his sister Constance to the Count in an attempt to secure his southern frontiers; nonetheless, when Henry and Louis discussed the matter of Toulouse, Henry left believing that he had the French King's support for military intervention.
+Toulouse, while traditionally tied to the Duchy of Aquitaine, had become increasingly independent and was now ruled by Count Raymond V. The rulers of Aquitaine had made tenuous claims on the county by hereditary right; Henry now hoped to claim it on Eleanor's behalf, and encouraged by her, Henry first allied himself with Raymond's enemy Raymond Berenguer IV of Barcelona and then in 1159 threatened to invade himself to depose the Count of Toulouse.
+Louis married his sister Constance to the Count in an attempt to secure his southern frontiers; nonetheless, when Henry and Louis discussed the matter of Toulouse, Henry left believing that he had the French king's support for military intervention.
 Henry invaded Toulouse, only to find Louis visiting Raymond in the city.
 Henry was not prepared to directly attack Louis, who was still his feudal lord, and withdrew, contenting himself with ravaging the surrounding county, seizing castles and taking the province of Quercy.
 The episode proved to be a long-running point of dispute between the two kings and the chronicler William of Newburgh called the ensuing conflict with Toulouse a "forty years' war".